machinat/sociably/website/docs/embedded-webview.md

 </Messenger.ButtonTemplate>
 ```

-With the codes above, the webview will be opened in Messenger app if the `UrlButton` is tapped.
+With the codes above, the webview will be opened in the Messenger app if the `UrlButton` is tapped.
 Check the document of each platform for details.

 - [Messenger](./messenger-platform#open-the-webview)